'Shock and horror' in Leeds at Chancellor Rishi Sunak's spring statement

 "It was a bit light on detail for businesses - there were lots of things in the autumn budget, but I am reading through the document now and I am scratching my head - what can I take to our members and say 'this is something we should get behind'?"

-He warned some manufacturing businesses were seeing rises of up to 300 per cent in their energy bills over the past year, and that more should have been done to combat this.
+He warned some manufacturing companies in the region were seeing rises of up to 300 per cent in their energy bills over the past year, and that more should have been done to combat this.

 Speaking in Parliament when announcing the changes, Mr Sunak said: "The tax plan I have announced today will help businesses and people deal with rising costs.
 We want the proceeds of growth to be shared fairly.
 Individuals spend their money better than governments do.